Ghosts of Highway 20: Further cases

+The unsolved Cline Falls axe attack occurred on June 22, 1977, approximately 10 miles north of Highway 20, at Cline Falls State Park in unincorporated Deschutes County.

+Elizabeth Mussler, 22, vanished in downtown Lebanon in the summer of 1977.
+The following year, her bones were discovered in a shallow grave in the woods near Green Peter Reservoir's Thistle Creek exit on Highway 20 in Linn County.

 On April 27, 1978, another unidentified woman's skull was found in a wooded area off of U.S. Route 20 in eastern Linn County, Oregon.
 It was initially speculated that this decedent was the missing woman Karen Lee, but this was eventually ruled out.
 The victim remains unidentified and is known by authorities as the Linn County Jane Doe.

-On August 27, 1978, at 7 a.m., two hunters from Milton-Freewater, Oregon were hunting in the Finley Creek Cow Camp close to Elgin when they came across bone remains at a nearby grave.
+On August 27, 1978, at 7 a.m., two men from Milton-Freewater, Oregon were hunting in the Finley Creek Cow Camp close to Elgin when they came across skeletal remains at a nearby grave.
 The remains were spread around, and the skull appeared to be sticking out of the grave.
 She had been buried face down in the shallow grave.
-She was also between the sixth and the eighth month of her pregnancy.
+She was also pregnant, and estimated to have been in the sixth to the eighth month of her pregnancy.
 She is known as Finley Creek Jane Doe.

 In 1986, two Forest Service workers found a partial human skull, some additional bone fragments and one tooth near Government Camp off U.S. 26 on Mount Hood in Clackamas County, Oregon.
 The skull was not identified at the time until when the Oregon State Medical Examiner's Office got a grant to begin DNA analysis on more than 100 sets of unidentified human remains, including the Mount Hood skull.
 Genealogical investigation and DNA testing on the skull identified Wanda Ann Herr, aged 19, as a potential match.
 Authorities were able to identify her by finding her living sisters.
 When Herr vanished in June 1976, she was residing in a group home in Gresham, Oregon.
 As no missing persons report had been made at the time, it was assumed that she had been a runaway.